 |In Your Room||Most rooms are fitted with personal recycling bins that are part of the room.
 Each student is responsible for emptying their blue bin into a hallway recycling bin.
 If you live in a house that has few recycling bins or only outdoor recycling stations, talk to your RA about getting personal recycling bins for each room in your house.
 Each recycling bin becomes part of the room and is inventoried at the end of each year. *If bin is missing students will be charged the cost of replacing the recycling bin* Learn more here.|

 The Office of Sustainability runs a certification program for students that assigns a certification level based on answers to a series of survey questions.
 All Ursinus student can apply for Green Living Certification.
 Participants who score enough points to qualify for one of our four certification levels receive a printed certificate from their RA.
 Certification levels are (from lowest to highest):

-If you’d like to learn more about things you can do to get a higher score on the green living certification, check out the resource list on the left side of this page.
+If you’d like to learn more about things you can do to get a higher score on the green living certification, check out the resource list at the bottom of this page.